Everything You Need to Know About OCD

 Psychological Stressor: Emotional trauma

-According to the Medical Medium, emotional trauma, such as the death of a loved one, betrayal, or bullying, can create deep emotional wounds that may contribute to the development of OCD.
+Emotional trauma, such as the death of a loved one, betrayal, or bullying, can create deep emotional wounds that may contribute to the development of OCD.
 Repeated exposure to these stressors overworks specific areas of the brain, leading to intense electrical activity and thus burnout.
 This activity result in the formation of calloused brain tissue, which disrupts the smooth passage of billions nerve impulses.
 These disruptions in the brain’s electrical activity lays the groundwork for OCD behaviours to emerge, such as repetitive handwashing or compulsive thoughts.

 This brain burnout also creates hypersensitive neurons in affected areas.
 These neurons struggle to transmit impulses effectively, leading to repeated attempts that manifest as OCD symptoms.
 This process, driven by the brain’s efforts to protect itself from further harm, highlights the complex and little-understood relationship between emotional distress and OCD.